 at freezing temperatures to exposure to ice melting agents.
 Remember that prolonged exposure to any ice melting agent can irritate exposed skin, not only for your pets but yours, too.
 So, brush your pet’s paws off after walking across any applied melting agents.
 Also at home inspect your pet’s paws for irritation, cracks, or packed snow between the toes.
 Use a warm wet towel to clean paws when returning from a walk.
 It is best to do this as soon as you return so your pet doesn’t start licking them, which could possibly irritate their mouth with the same irritant on that’s on their paws.
 Trim their fur around the paws to limit the likelihood of snow becoming packed in them.

 Know your pet’s limitations; tolerance to cold weather will vary by pet, and you need to be aware when your pet has reached that point.
-A couple of great tips to keep your pet safe during these winter months recommended by The Humane Society of America and the ASPCA are to:
+A couple of great tips to keep your pet safe during these winter months recommended by The Humane Society of America

 • Take shorter, but more frequent walks with your pet for exercise and allowing them to do their business.